 2. Get A Soil Test

-- If you have never had a soil test done or it has been a couple years, I highly recommend you do so.
+- If you have never had a soil test done or it has been a couple of years, I highly recommend you do so.
 You can get a test done at your local extension office for a nominal cost.
-And then you will know what to add to have a healthy garden soil.
+And then, you will know what to add to have healthy garden soil.

 3. Start Seeds Indoors

-- Some seeds require a longer grow-time to produce.
-Seeds such as broccoli and cabbage will need to be started indoors.
+- Some seeds require a longer growth time to produce.
+Seeds such as broccoli, peppers, and cabbage will need to be started indoors.
 Use these 12 Steps to Starting Seeds Indoors to learn step by step all you need to know to start seeds indoors.

 4. Cleanup Garden Space

 - Clean up and remove debris from the garden area.
 Some plants are better left over the winter and then cleaned up in the spring.
-Careful to pay attention to garden spider eggs, praying mantis cocoons and other beneficial insects for the garden.
-Leave these until warmer temperatures and they have safely hatched.
+Carefully pay attention to garden spider eggs, praying mantis cocoons, and other beneficial insects for the garden.
+Leave these until warmer temperatures, and they have safely hatched.

 - Check fencing perimeters for issues.
 Winter can cause serious issues with fencing.
 Give it a good-looking over and mend any areas that may be weak or allow predators in.

-- Add needed organic amendments to improve soil quality needed from results of the soil test.
+- Add needed organic amendments to improve soil quality needed from the results of the soil test.

 5. Garden Tools and Equipment

-- Look over all garden tools, given them a good cleaning and sharpening making sure they are in tip-top shape.
+- Look over all garden tools, giving them a good cleaning and sharpening, making sure they are in tip-top shape.
 Replace any that may be broken.

-- Get out garden hoses, set up rain barrels, and irrigation systems for maintaining adequate watering levels when rainfall is down.
+- Get out garden hoses, and set up rain barrels and irrigation systems to maintain adequate watering levels when rainfall is down.

-- Reorganize the garden shed and make a list of what tools and equipment you may need to add this year if any.
+- Reorganize the garden shed and list what tools and equipment you may need to add this year, if any.

-- Inventory organic liquid and pelleted fertilizers like fish emulsion, seaweed and trace minerals to see what you to stock up on.
+- Inventory organic liquid and pelleted fertilizers like fish emulsion, seaweed, and trace minerals to see what you need to stock up on.

 6. Check Over Plant Supports and Such

-- Closely check all tomato supports, trellises, and other plant supports to make sure they are in good sturdy order.
+- Closely check all tomato supports, trellises, and other plant supports to ensure they are in good sturdy order.
 Over the winter, they could have been crushed by objects being piled on top of them.
 Install these in the garden where you will need them.